wazo-platform/wazo-platform.org/content/uc-doc/ecosystem/supported_devices.md

 -   Does not work reliably with Cisco ESW520 PoE switch.
 When connected to such a switch, the D40 tends to reboot randomly, and the D70 does not boot at all.
--   It\'s important to not edit the phone configuration via the phones\' web interface when using these phones with Wazo.
+-   It's important to not edit the phone configuration via the phones' web interface when using these phones with Wazo.
--   Paging doesn\'t work.
+-   Paging doesn't work.

 Fanvil
 ======